lee-b/calculator-mcp-server/README.md

 This is a Model Context Protocol (MCP) server that provides Claude with advanced mathematical calculation capabilities, including symbolic math, statistical analysis, and matrix operations.

+This is a (heavily modified, not rewritten) version of https://github.com/huhabla/calculator-mcp-server.
+Mostly I had AI code the addition of heavy testing and bug fixes and until it worked.

 ## Features

 The Mathematical Calculator MCP Server provides the following tools: